maltejur/discord-screenaudio/README.md

 anything else, this client has way too many things that work less well than in the original client.

+## DISCLAIMER!!!

+  ***USING THIRD PARTY CLIENTS IS AGAINST <a href="https://discord.com/terms">DISCORD'S TERMS OF SERVICE</a>, WE DO NOT TAKE ANY RESPONSABILITY FOR ANYTHING CAUSED DUE TO THE VIOLATION OF DISCORD'S TOS***

 ## Known Issues

 - Only works with **PipeWire**